Understanding the Definition of an Accounting Journal

 The Journal Every Business Owner Should Keep

-New business owners and aspiring entrepreneurs won't get far without understanding what an accounting journal is and why it's so fundamentally important to success.
-You'll need an accounting journal for day-to-day operations, for budgeting, and—of course—for tax purposes as soon as you open your doors to clients or customers and begin engaging in commerce.
+New business owners and aspiring entrepreneurs won't get far in business without understanding what an accounting journal is and why it's so fundamentally important to success.
+You'll need an accounting journal for day-to-day operations, for budgeting, and—of course—for tax purposes.
+And you'll need to keep track of all those things as soon as you open your doors to clients or customers and begin engaging in commerce.

-This can prevent your business from overspending in some areas while underspending in others.
-It can also prevent you and your executives from overdrawing certain accounts, and it can help you spot any irregularities before they get out of hand.
-In short, although it's just a simple book or a computer spreadsheet, an accounting journal can prevent a potential crisis from starting or spreading.
+Keeping an accounting journal can prevent your business from overspending in some areas while underspending in others.
+It can also prevent you (and your executives) from overdrawing funds, and it can help you spot any irregularities before they get out of hand.
+In short, although it's just a simple book or a computer spreadsheet, an accounting journal can prevent a potential crisis from starting; or spreading.

-They're initially recorded using the double-entry method or the single-entry method of bookkeeping.
-Typically, although transactions are basically entered in the order in which they occur, debits are entered in that order before credits.
+Entries are initially recorded using the double-entry method or the single-entry method of bookkeeping.
+Typically, although transactions are basically entered in the order in which they occur, debts are entered in their own order, before credits are entered.
 You don't have to stick to this format, but everyone who records in the journal should adhere to the same agreed-upon guidelines to prevent confusion.

 Each listed transaction is referred to as a journal entry.
 Information from the journal is then recorded in the business ledgers.

-If you haven't yet started your business, think about which individuals in your company you want to have access to the accounting journal.
+If you haven't already started your business, think about which individuals in your company you want to have access to your accounting journal.
 Obviously, it should only be people you trust and individuals with designated financial or management roles within your organization.
-This might mean the chief financial officer or treasurer, or—in a simpler organization—you, your bookkeeper and your accountant.
+This is definitely a situation where less is more and it might mean only granting access to your chief financial officer or treasurer, or—in a simpler organization—you and your bookkeeper.

-Although you don't want anyone and everyone to have access to your accounting journal, it's usually a bad idea to let just one person have oversight of it.
-A select few should know the contents of the journal to prevent any inappropriate spending or budget shortfalls from wreaking havoc on the company's finances.
+Although you don't want too many individuals to have access to your accounting journal, it's also a bad idea to let just one person have oversight of it.
+A select few should know the contents of the journal to prevent any inappropriate spending or budget shortfalls from wreaking havoc on your company's finances.